cmbuckley/cmbuckley.github.io/projects/laptop.md

             End If

         Else
-            If sActionCommand &lt;&gt; sDefaultImagesPath Then
+            If sActionCommand <> sDefaultImagesPath Then
                 bManualChange = True
             End If
             sNewAction = "default"